mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 - After second `detailed_placement` <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183433808-f997e2de-18d1-49ad-ab77-fa9f43189894.png)

-- Finaly we execute `run_cts` <br/>
+- Finaly we run the clock tree synthesis `run_cts` <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183443364-a63db80e-089b-4c0d-9f7b-dc5cbf355e92.png) <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183443900-a2ac1480-773f-4053-882b-af9f57ab8367.png)

-- Since the Clock Tree has been build (❓ MM check with which of the above commands), the next step is to do the post-cts timing analysis
+- The next step is to do the post-cts timing analysis.

 - We execute `openroad` in the openLANE environment and we will do the timing analysis with openSTA from there.
 We read the `lef` and `def` files and create the `db` file <br/>
 ![image](https://user-images.githubusercontent.com/57360760/183445328-26d049b5-7e3f-4685-ad08-24e95e78da4f.png)